 Leading Technology and Equipment to Treat Injuries

-Possibly the most widespread claim that is incorrect is that all acoustic wave, pressure, or radial Shockwave Therapy devices are the same.
+Possibly, the most widespread claim that is incorrect is that all acoustic wave, pressure, or radial shockwave therapy machines are the same.
 This is simply a false statement.

 Is There a Difference Between Shockwave and Ultrasound Therapy

 Although focused shockwaves are similar to ultrasound, big differences do exist.
-Focused shockwaves have substantially higher pressure amplitudes, which means that steepening effects resulting from non-linearities in the propagation medium (e.g. human tissue) have to be taken into consideration.
+Focused shockwaves have substantially higher pressure amplitudes, which means that steepening effects resulting from non-linearities in the propagation medium (e.g. human tissue) must be considered.

-Another difference is that most ultrasound waves are periodic oscillations with narrow bandwidth, whereas focused shockwaves are characterized by a single mostly positively pressure pulse followed by a comparatively small tensile wave component.
+Another difference is that most ultrasound waves are periodic oscillations with narrow bandwidths.
+In contrast, focused shockwaves are characterized by a single, mostly positive-pressure pulse followed by a comparatively small tensile wave component.

-As a result, shockwaves are the idea means for creating effects in deep tissue without interfering with the tissues located along the propagation path.
-So essentially, shockwave treatment enables targeted treatment of a confined area resulting in increased blood circulation and metabolic activity, leading to the onset of the healing process.
+As a result, shockwaves are ideal for creating effects in deep tissue without interfering with the tissues located along the propagation path.
+So essentially, shockwave treatment enables targeted management of the condition within a confined area, resulting in increased blood circulation and metabolic activity, leading to the onset of the healing process.

-What To Expect During and Following a Treatment
+What To Expect During and Following a Session